-Getting the advertising process right is essential if a recruitment exercise is to be cost-effective and attract the right quality of applicants.
+The procedure to advertise recruitment can be complicated for employers to approach.
+However, getting this process right is essential if a recruitment exercise is to be cost-effective and attract the right quality of applicants.

-Employers should organise and plan their approach, carefully considering the content and the design of the job advert and the most appropriate time to publish it.
+Before starting to advertise recruitment, employers should organise and plan their approach, carefully considering the content and the design of the job advert and the most appropriate time to publish it.
 They should also identify the most suitable media for advertising the job in order to reach an appropriate audience.

 - All forms of job advert are covered by the Equality Act 2010.

 - Employers must not publish adverts that indicate, or could reasonably indicate, an intention to discriminate.

 - Adverts should contain enough information about the job and the organisation to help applicants decide if they are suited to the job.

 - Adverts must not target applicants with a particular protected characteristic, unless this is an occupational requirement or lawful positive action.

 - Positive action may be used to encourage applications from under-represented groups.

 - Relying upon 'word of mouth' recruitment has the potential to indirectly discriminate.